datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 1. Go to https://app.getambassador.io
 2. At the login page click on the SSO link.
-3. Enter your company-id .
+3. Enter your company ID.
 4. You should be prompted for your Okta login credentials.
 5. Upon entering the correct credentials, you should be logged into the Ambassador Cloud app.